alphagov/transition-config/README.md

 The last line output by `jenkins.sh` is "Redirector build succeeded."

+### Deploy the redirector to preview

+A jenkins commit will kick off the Redirector build, followed by the Redirector-deploy (which only deploys to preview), then followed by the Redirector-Integration-Subset.

+You should make sure that these tests all pass before you deploy to production.

-### Deploy the redirector
+### Deploy the redirector to production

-At this point, the redirector repository will need to be deployed to preview and production.
-This ensures the new configuration files are available before altering the puppetry.
+You must deploy the redirector to production before altering puppet.

+There is no release tag - all that is required for the production deploy is the build number of the latest Redirector job.

 ### Add the website to puppet